 The course is taught over 2 years and covers a range of topic areas.
 Final assessment consists of three written papers, all of which are taken at the end of the second year of the course.
 Topics studied are:

-We expect students to achieve 5 good GCSEs at A*-C with at least a B Grade in English.
+We expect students to achieve 5 good GCSEs at 5-9 with at least a grade 6 in English.
 If students are able to achieve these standards they will be considered for the course.

 Sociology is an extremely useful subject for a wide range of career opportunities, some of the most popular include: Community Worker, Housing Manager, Health Care Worker, International Development Worker, Journalist, Lecturer, Market Researcher, Personnel Manager, Police Constable, Prison Governor, Probation Officer, Public Sector Administrator, Social Researcher, Social Worker, Teacher, Welfare Advice Worker.